joonan-lab/cwas/docs/steps/burden.rst

 For binomial tests, two types of tests are used: two-sided binomial tests and one-sided binomial tests with an alternative hypothesis of "greater".

-- -i, --input_file : Path to the categorized txt file, resulted from categorization process.
+- -i, --input_file: Path to the categorized txt file, resulted from categorization process.
 This file could be gzipped or not.
-- -o_dir, --output_directory : Path to the directory where the output files will be saved.
+- -o_dir, --output_directory: Path to the directory where the output files will be saved.
 By default, outputs will be saved at ``$CWAS_WORKSPACE``.
-- -s, --sample_info : Path to the txt file containing the sample information for each sample.
+- -s, --sample_info: Path to the txt file containing the sample information for each sample.
 This file must have three columns (``SAMPLE``, ``FAMILY``, ``PHENOTYPE``) with the exact name.

   +----------+--------+-----------+
   |  SAMPLE  | FAMILY | PHENOTYPE |